 Manchester Corinthians: The Authorised History

 This book is a must for anyone interested in Manchester or women’s football and will consist of over 350 pages.
-It will be illustrated throughout and you can order it now for £25 (including UK postage and packaging).
-All orders received before publication (late December) will be sent out on publication.
+It is illustrated throughout and copies signed by Gary James can be ordered now for £25 (including UK postage and packaging).

 If you live outside the UK then please contact for details of additional postage costs.